bristolpl/uob-cs-exam/README.md

 ```
 compile exam.tex
 ````
 where `exam.tex` is the exam file.
-This will create a file `exam-answers.tex` with solutions included, and compile both to `pdf`.
+This will create a file `exam-answers.tex` with solutions printed, and compile both to `pdf`.

-## *nix
+## Linux/Unix

-To compile on a *nix system, run
+To compile on a Linux/Unix system, run
 ```
 make exam.tex
 make exam-answers.tex
 ```
 where `exam.tex` is the exam file.
+This will create a file `exam-answers.tex` with solutions printed, and compile both to `pdf`.

+Currently `make all` runs the above two commands, i.e. assumes that `exam.tex` is the source file in use.